QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 The inverse supply curve $s_0 + s_1 q$ shows the price at which producers are prepared to sell, given quantity $q$.

-The difference between willingness to sell and the actual price is the surplus.
+The difference between willingness to sell and the actual price is producer surplus.

 The value $S_p(q)$ is the integral of these surpluses.